 - Income Support supplement

-- Defence Force Income Supplement Allowance (DFISA) (where DFISA is exempt from income tax).
+- Defence Force Income Supplement Allowance (DFISA) where it's exempt from income tax

 They don’t include: